dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ## Document Structure

-Section 3 provides a high level overview of the 5G system architecture and the relevant scenarios like roaming, support fo multiple PDU sessions, etc.
+{{sec-arch}} provides a high level overview of the 5G system architecture and the relevant scenarios like roaming, support fo multiple PDU sessions, etc.
-Section 4 provides a list of architectural requirements that candidate solutions should address are provided.
-Section 5 provides an overview of the various protocols and how they can be used in the 3GPP 5G architecture is provided.
+{{sec-req}} provides a list of architectural requirements that candidate solutions should address are provided. {{sec-models}} provides an overview of the various protocols and how they can be used in the 3GPP 5G architecture is provided.
 Details of the protocols are provided as references in the respective sections.
-Section 6 discusses how ID-LOC can be integrated into the 5G framework.
+{{sec-integration}} discusses how ID-LOC can be integrated into the 5G framework.
-Section 7 provides additional scenarios are related to N3/F1-U; integration of mobility with transport; support for different mobility protocols on different slices of the 5G system, etc. A summary is provided in Section 8.
+Section 7 provides additional scenarios are related to N3/F1-U; integration of mobility with transport; support for different mobility protocols on different slices of the 5G system, etc. A summary is provided in
+{{sec-summary}}.

 # Conventions and terminology